Srikrishnarajan/freshersbatch-oct16/README.txt

 Git Branching Assignment

-In this assignment, our objective is to commit html, css and js files into git.
+In this assignment, our objective is to commit css files into git.

 First Section - Committing html files